Migrating Code from INET 3.x¶

 auto sourceAddress = ipv4Header->getSourceAddress();

 Sometimes processing in a protocol module requires multiple utility functions and classes.
 Some functions may need the packet and the protocol header at the same time.
-Only passing the protocol header is not sufficient, because due to the shared nature of chunks they don’t have an owner packet.
-Only passing the packet requires the called function to peek the protocol header which might unnecessarily slow down execution.
+Only passing the protocol header is not sufficient because due to the shared nature of chunks, they don’t have an owner packet.
+Only passing the packet requires the called function to peek at the protocol header, which might unnecessarily slow down execution.
 In such cases, it is a good idea to pass the packet and the protocol header in separate parameters.
 Whether this is desirable or not highly depends on the complexity of the protocol and the organization of its implementation.

 Immutability of Chunks¶

-Another important to note difficulty is that chunks can only be added to packets if they are immutable.
+Another important difficulty to note is that chunks can only be added to packets if they are immutable.
 This requirement comes from the fact that packets support peeking into their data regardless of how the data is represented.
-The result of peek operations are required to stay consistent with the original content of the packet.
-Moreover, the content of packets can be arbitrarily shared with other packets which may be potentially present in different network nodes.
-Unfortunately these properties forbid arbitrary changes once the chunk has been added to the packet.
-Of course internally, packets do their best to reuse any chunk data structure if possible.
+The result of peek operations is required to stay consistent with the original content of the packet.
+Moreover, the content of packets can be arbitrarily shared with other packets that may be potentially present in different network nodes.
+Unfortunately, these properties forbid arbitrary changes once the chunk has been added to the packet.
+Of course, internally, packets do their best to reuse any chunk data structure if possible.

 auto ipv4Header = packet->removeAtFront<IPv4Header>(); // duplicate is necessary